camunda/camunda-docs/docs/guides/message-correlation.md

 This tutorial uses the JavaScript client, but it serves to illustrate message correlation concepts that are applicable to all language clients.

 We will use [Simple Monitor](https://github.com/camunda-community-hub/zeebe-simple-monitor) to inspect the running workflow state.
-Simple Monitor is a community-supported tool, and is not designed to be used in production - however, it useful during development.
+Simple Monitor is a community-supported tool, and is not designed to be used in production - however, it is useful during development.

 ## Workflow